Eureka-0/pygnss-tec/README.md

 #### From parquet file

-Reading RINEX files are time-consuming, accounting for at least 80% of the total processing time.
+Reading RINEX files is time-consuming, accounting for at least 80% of the total processing time.
 Thus, if you need to perform TEC calculation multiple times on the same RINEX files (e.g., when tuning configuration), it is recommended to save the parsed LazyFrame to a parquet file after the first read, and then use `calc_tec_from_parquet` for subsequent TEC calculations:

 ```python
 header, lf = gt.read_rinex_obs(